jakoss/AndroidArchitectureTemplate/README.md

 - Provide an easy starting point for new android projects with most things set up to start development
 - Provide a place to search for patterns around certain areas (like navigation, or UI)
 - Create patterns that are easy to use, scalable and gradle performance friendly
+- Create the most overkill and over-engineered mini application in existence

 ### Non-goals